 Without extra money you can’t grow the business and you can’t enjoy the worry-free lifestyle you created the business for in the first place!

-Your most important number is what’s left over at the very bottom of the checklist, on the last line.
+Your most important number is what’s left over at the very bottom of the calculator, on the last line.

 Are you happy with your net profit?